 The Pharmaceutical Intellectual Property and Competition Law Review: South Korea

-The market size of Korea's pharmaceutical industry accounts for 1.8 per cent of the global pharmaceutical market and is growing every year.
+The market size of Korea's pharmaceutical industry accounts for approximately 3 per cent of the global pharmaceutical market and is growing every year.
 While Korean pharmaceutical companies have mostly been generic companies, the number of companies focusing on R&D is also increasing.
 In this regard, the government has used subsidies, tax breaks, reimbursement policies and intellectual property (IP) laws to promote R&D investment in Korea by both domestic and multinational firms.